toolio-trader/server/README.md

 Exposes folder www via port 8000

-or build your own golang must be installed on host system for compilation:
+or build your own, golang must be installed on host system for compilation:

 go build